cazasomb18/LateNight-express-back-end/README.md

 ###### Making second API call in restaurantController - googlePlaces fetch followed by googleDetails; the second API call depends on the information returns from the first.

 -I want users to be able to leave comments on particular documents gathered from the 3rd party API <br/>
-- does this necessitate a mongoDB connection to that API?<br/>
+--does this necessitate a mongoDB connection to that API?<br/>
 --I want to leave the possibility for users to be able to save their favorite restaurants to their profile - would this also be a good way to do this?<br/>

-###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to <br/>user fields returned via 3rd party API and have the users to be able to leave comments on <br/>
-API entries - what is the best way to go about this?
+###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to <br/>user fields returned via 3rd party API and have the users to be able to leave comments on <br/>API entries - what is the best way to go about this?

 ###### it's sounding more and more like I probably need to create mongoDB entries for the restaurants<br/>
 -but what is the most efficient way to do it?
 I don't want to have to run a massive query everytime a user logs in...<br/>

 ## User Stories

 1.)
 When user goes to the home page they will be prompted to login or create an account.
+If
-If they don't have an account they will have an option to register for their account.<br/>
+	they don't have an account they will have an option to register for their account.<br/>
 2.)
-Once an account has been created, they will have access to the dataset, which is a list of restaurants in Chicago open later than 2200 hours.<br/>
+Once an account has been created, they will have access to the dataset, which is a list of<br/>
+	restaurants in Chicago open later than 2200 hours.<br/>
 3.)
 This list will display the following fields: name, phone number, address and hours opened.
 This<br/> list is searchable and will be able to return the restaurant of their choice and can be sorted<br/> according to the following fields: name and location.<br/>
 4.)
 After the user has identified the restaurant they want to view, they will able to leave comments on that restaurant telling the LateNight user community anything they wish to disclose about<br/> their experience at that particular restaurant.<br/>

 ## ROUTES

 ## EXPRESS:

- 	USER.CONTROLLER - NEW ROUTE - if user is not logged in then they will be redirected to the<br/> registration page.
+ #### USER.CONTROLLER - NEW ROUTE - if user is not logged in then they will be redirected to the<br/> registration page.
 This will create the new user in the local mongoDB.<br/>

  #### POST /user - create the new user
  		request body should include these fields: